Project profile — Amazon Business Alliance

 Results achieved

-Results achieved as of March 2024 include: (1) enabled more than 18 bio-enterprise projects (entrepreneurs or farmers) to benefit from financial services and entrepreneurial development services to achieve sustainable management of natural resources; (2) allowed 18 bio-enterprise projects to generate more than US$13 million in co-investment for environmental purposes from the public and private sectors; (3) 67,903 hectares of biologically important areas have been subject to improved natural resource management and restoration of forest cover; (4) facilitated the proposal, adoption and implementation of laws, policies, regulations or standards dealing with the conservation of biodiversity and other environmental themes officially proposed, adopted or implemented as a result of project assistance and promoted gender equality and interculturality; and (5) more than 4,332 people, including 1,361 women, gained benefits (monetary or non-monetary) associated with the implementation of sustainable activities for climate change adaptation.
+Results achieved as of January 2025 include: (1) access to financial and entrepreneurial development services for more than 991 bio-enterprise projects (entrepreneurs or farmers) to achieve sustainable natural resource management; (2) projects generated more than US$15.6 million in co-investment for environmental purposes by the public and private sectors; (3) improved natural resource management and restoration of forest cover across 79,441 hectares of biologically important areas; (4) facilitated the proposal, adoption, and implementation of laws, policies, regulations, or standards dealing with biodiversity conservation and other officially proposed, adopted, or implemented environmental issues.
+This is in addition to the project's assistance and promotion of gender equality and interculturalism; and (5) more than 5,525 people, including 1,816 women, acquired benefits (monetary or non-monetary) associated with the implementation of sustainable activities for adaptation to climate change.

 Budget and spending